Bank: Loan activities of banks

+Investment for the fossil fuel industry

+Even after The Paris Agreement has entered into force, large banks in developed countries such as the U.S. and Japan are heavily financing the fossil fuel industry.
+This practice has been condemned as going against climate action.

 Types of accounts

 Bank statements are accounting records produced by banks under the various accounting standards of the world.
 Under GAAP there are two kinds of accounts: debit and credit.
 Credit accounts are Revenue, Equity and Liabilities.
 Debit Accounts are Assets and Expenses.
 The bank credits a credit account to increase its balance, and debits a credit account to decrease its balance.

-The customer debits his or her savings/bank (asset) account in his ledger when making a deposit (and the account is normally in debit), while the customer credits a credit card (liability) account in his ledger every time he spends money (and the account is normally in credit).
+The customer debits his or her savings/bank (asset) in his ledger when making a deposit (and the account is normally in debit), while the customer credits a credit card (liability) account in his ledger every time he spends money (and the account is normally in credit).
 When the customer reads his bank statement, the statement will show a credit to the account for deposits, and debits for withdrawals of funds.
 The customer with a positive balance will see this balance reflected as a credit balance on the bank statement.
 If the customer is overdrawn, he will have a negative balance, reflected as a debit balance on the bank statement.

 Brokered deposits

 One source of deposits for banks is deposit brokers who deposit large sums of money on behalf of investors through trust corporations.
-This money will generally go to the banks which offer the most favourable terms, often better than those offered local depositors.
+This money will generally go to the banks which offer the most favorable terms, often better than those offered local depositors.
 It is possible for a bank to engage in business with no local deposits at all, all funds being brokered deposits.
 Accepting a significant quantity of such deposits, or "hot money" as it is sometimes called, puts a bank in a difficult and sometimes risky position, as the funds must be lent or invested in a way that yields a return sufficient to pay the high interest being paid on the brokered deposits.
 This may result in risky decisions and even in eventual failure of the bank.
-Banks which failed during 2008 and 2009 in the United States during the global financial crisis had, on average, four times more brokered deposits as a percent of their deposits than the average bank.
+Banks that failed in the United States during the 2008 financial crisis had, on average, four times more brokered deposits as a percent of their deposits than the average bank.
 Such deposits, combined with risky real estate investments, factored into the savings and loan crisis of the 1980s.
 Regulation of brokered deposits is opposed by banks on the grounds that the practice can be a source of external funding to growing communities with insufficient local deposits.
 There are different types of accounts: saving, recurring and current accounts.